zinggAI/zingg/README.md

 ![Shows records and asks user to mark yes, no, cant say on the cli.](assets/label2.gif)

+## Connectors

+Zingg connects, reads and writes to most on-premise and cloud data sources.
+Zingg can read and write to Snowflake, Cassandra, S3, Azure, Elastic, major RDBMSes and any other Spark supported data sources.
+Zingg also works with all major file formats like Parquet, Avro, JSON, XLSX, CSV, TSV etc. Read more about the Zingg [pipe][docs/pipe.md) interface].

 ## Pretrained models

 Zingg comes with pretrained models for the Febrl dataset under the models folder.

 ## Acknowledgements